PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   The ``append`` optional parameter specifies whether we open the file for appending or truncate each time (default).
   The ``buffered`` optional parameter specifies whether writes to the file are buffered (default) or not.

+  Since 1.7.0 calling the ``reload()`` method on the object will cause it to close and re-open the log file, for rotation purposes.

   Subsequent rules are processed after this action.